openstack/ironic/doc/source/admin/secure-rbac.rst

 System Scoped
 =============

-System scoped authentication is intended for "administrative" activites such as those crossing tenants/projects, as all tenants/projects should be visible to ``system`` scoped users in Ironic.
+System scoped authentication is intended for "administrative" activities such as those crossing tenants/projects, as all tenants/projects should be visible to ``system`` scoped users in Ironic.